ismahahmed/MyLibraryManager/README.md

-# MyLibraryManager
+# My Library Manager

 My Library Manager is a Python project that allows users to manage and explore their virtual book library.
-The application stores data in a CSV file (books.csv) and provides a command-line interface (CLI) to add, view, edit, delete, and sort books based on various attributes such as title, author, year of publication, ratings, genre, and read status
+The application stores data in a CSV file (books.csv) and provides a command-line interface (CLI) to add, view, edit, delete, and sort books based on various attributes such as title, author, year of publication, ratings, genre, and read status.

 This project acts as a personal book database that helps users organize their books in a digital format, making it easier to track what they’ve read and what they still need to read.

-*The purpose of this project is to help me practice applying algorithms*

 ## Features